zkotti/gfoss_article_by_dmst/README.md

 The article is composed by undergraduate students of the Athens University of Economics and Business (AUEB) from the Department of
 Management Science and Technology (DMST).

-The project is being developed in the context of the course 'Software Engineering in Process'.
+The project is being developed in the context of the course 'Software Engineering in Process' under the supervision of our professor, Mr. Diomidis Spinellis.
 The Open Technologies Alliance has asked us to provide an article regarding our semester assignment 'Contribution to an Open-Source Project'.

 In this article we share our experience, thoughts, opinions and recommendations regarding the aforementioned assignment.